rickdevera/tenable_immersion_day_labs/LabExercise-02a.md

 The steps in this lab will use **Code repositories** to scan.
 Each step has sample source code needed from a repository

-### Onboard GitHub Account
+###  Working with GitHub Account

 #### Create GitHub account

+If this has already been done, skip to the next section

 1. Navigate to GitHub <a href="http://github.com" target="_blank" rel="nofollow noopener noreferrer">github.com</a>
 1. On the right top, click Signup to create a GitHub account
 1. Fill the information, and validate your email address

+#### Fork a Github repository

-1. Log into GitHub created from **LabExercise-01** and use this account to create a new fork from your personal account or use the credentials used to create the GitHub account in  **LabExercise-01**
+1. From your GitHub account, create a new fork from https://github.com/RDev-TechAlliance/tenable-awsjam-demo.git.

-1. Go to  repository link above.
+1. Verify forked repository exists in your account.

+### Scan files

+#### Create a Project

-1. Create a new fork from https://github.com/RDev-TechAlliance/tenable-awsjam-demo.git
+1. Create a new project

-1. Follow directions in Github
-    1. Expand the **tenable-awsjam-demo** repository
-    1. Select the **awsjam** branch
+    - Name:   Lab02-Project
+    - Provider:  AWS

 ### Adding Repository to Project